LaikaSerrano/aRandomPlatformer/README.md

 ```

 ---
-If any information is needed, please create an issue on the repo or you can interact with me on discord using @laikaTranscat
+If any information is needed, please create an issue on the repo or you can interact with me on discord using @laikatranscat